-This course will introduce students to qualitative methods in psychological research.
+PSYC 426 Advanced Research Methods Using Qualitative Approaches Credit: 0.5 QR This course will introduce students to qualitative methods in psychological research.
 Topics will include data-collection methodologies (e.g., interviews, focus groups, participant observation), coding strategies (e.g., thematic coding, content analysis, grounded analysis) ethics, and writing.
 As part of the course, students will be required to design, conduct, analyze, and write up a qualitative study.
 This counts toward the advanced research requirement for the major.
 Prerequisite: PSYC 250 and one advanced-level behavior in context course.
 Offered as department schedule permits.

-PSYC 449 THEORY AND ADVANCED RESEARCH ON THE SELF Credit: 0.5
+PSYC 449 Theory and Advanced Research on the Self Credit: 0.5

 Our sense of self provides meaning and coherence to our lives, but the processes involved in the creation, structure, and functioning of the self are only beginning to be understood.
 This course is designed as a seminar examining recent psychological theory and research on the self.
 We will explore the problem of self-perception and self-knowledge, the development of self-conceptions, and the role that the self plays in our perceptions and interactions with the social world.
 We also will ask questions about the ways in which people evaluate themselves and enhance and protect their self-esteem.
 Finally we will examine the way in which the self is woven into our social lives and the relation between the private and the public self.
 This counts toward the advanced research requirement for the major.
 Prerequisite: PSYC 100 or 110 or AP score of 5 and PSYC 250 and PSYC 325 or 326, 344 or 423.
-Offered occasionally.
+Offered as department schedules permit.

-PSYC 450 ADVANCED RESEARCH IN PSYCHOLOGY LABORATORY Credit: 0.25-0.5
+PSYC 450 Advanced Research in Psychology Laboratory Credit: 0.25-0.5

 Students conducting advanced research in psychology will work with a faculty member and possibly a small group of students to conduct research in the faculty member's research area.
 Students will critically analyze published research in the topic area and collect, analyze and write reports on data they have collected with a small group of students.
 Students will be expected to work independently and collaboratively and the course will emphasize effective written and oral communication.
 Students who enroll in two semesters of advanced research on a particular topic can substitute this experience for a research methods course on that topic (e.g., two semesters of advanced research in personality counts the same as the one-semester research methods in personality course).
 This course is offered only on a credit/no credit basis.
 When taken for two semesters, this counts toward the advanced research requirement for the major.
-Permission of instructor required.
-Prerequisite: PSYC 150, 250 and related intermediate level study.
+Prerequisite: PSYC 150, 250, related intermediate level study and permission of instructor.

-PSYC 475 PSYCHOLOGY SENIOR SEMINAR Credit: 0.5
+PSYC 475 Psychology Senior Seminar Credit: 0.5